paulodicanio86/home_server/readme.md

 ```
 http://192.168.0.188
 ```
-(replace with assigned IP address)
+(replace with the assigned IP address)

 ## Create cron job to check for jobs every minute